lnsayer/my-website/_posts/titanic_machine_learning_project.md

 $$Precision = \frac{TP}{TP+FP}$$

 Precision is important when you want to minimise the number of false positives or maximise the number of true positives.
-For example, a Youtube recommendation algorithm would want to minimise the number of bad videos recommended (false positives) and maximise the recommendation very good videos (true positives).
+For example, a Youtube recommendation algorithm would want to minimise the number of bad videos recommended (false positives) and maximise the recommendation of very good videos (true positives).

 Recall on the other hand is defined as:

 $$Recall = \frac{TP}{TP+FN}$$

-Recall is important when you want to minimise the number of false negatives and maximise the true negatives.
+Recall is important when you want to minimise the number of false negatives or maximise the number of true negatives.
 For example, a rare cancer screening model would want to minimise the number of true cancer cases it categorises as negative (false negatives).
 Missing a cancer case could prove lethal for the patient.
+We would really want to be sure the patient does not have cancer if we were to predict negative.
+This is at the expense of increasing the number of false positives but the cost of life is higher than the cost of a second cancer screening.

-Luckily for us, SciKit-Learn has an in-built function for calculating these metrics, along with some others which we will leave for now.
+Luckily for us, SciKit-Learn has an in-built function for calculating these metrics (along with some others).
 We cannot evaluate these metrics for the test set since we do not know their actual values.
 I wanted to use the validation sets from the GridSearchCV but I could not access the individual predictions, therefore I made my own cross-validation function:

 ```python
 # Setup random seed